The annual allowance is a threshold which restricts the amount of pension savings you are allowed each year before tax charges apply.

 If your charge is less than £2,000 (but still needs to be more than £1000 in Scotland) or exceeds your tapered allowance but not the standard allowance, it can be met by use of the voluntary scheme pays facility.
 The deadline to return the completed SPE2 form to the scheme is 31 July in the following year.
 Sometimes the scheme extends the deadline for receipt of the voluntary scheme pays election.

 If you want the scheme to pay the charge via scheme pays you need to complete the SPE2 election form.
 You can find forms and deadlines in our guidance on scheme pays.

 Due to the implementation of the McCloud remedy the deadlines for issuing pension saving statements for 2022/23 and for applying for scheme pays thereafter are moved back.
 Statements for 2022/23 need to be provided by schemes by 6 October 2024 and scheme pays elections will need to be made by 6 July 2025 (active or deferred members) or 6 July 2027 (pensioner members).

 When using either the mandatory or voluntary scheme pays facility, interest accrues on the charge until the scheme pays the monies over to HMRC.

 Interest accrues from an earlier date in relation to voluntary scheme pays and you are solely liable for that.

 Please refer to the table on page 30 of the comprehensive NHSBSA guide to the annual allowance for more information on the interest charges.

 Alternative options for pension contribution

-Active members of the NHS pension scheme who are affected by the annual allowance or lifetime allowance can either:
+Active members of the NHS pension scheme who are affected by the annual allowance or lifetime allowance (which will no longer result in a charge when accessing benefits from 6 April 2023) can either: